des4maisons/til/til.md

+* In ChefSpec, notifications don't fire, since ChefSpec is attempting to stub out any actions that are taken as a result of a resource.
+This means you can't test something with `action :nothing`, since it won't get triggered.
 * [vagrant share](https://docs.vagrantup.com/v2/share/index.html) exposes your
     vagrant ports to the outside internet.
 * [`ngrok`](https://ngrok.com/) is a tool that sets up a tunnel from the